kitrofimov/srp/README.md

 # srp

-(stands for **s**oftware **r**endering **p**ipeline)

-Highly inspired by OpenGL API and made only for learning purposes, this is my first serious project in C (still WIP at the moment) and my first project in the field of computer graphics.
-The only dependency is [`stb_image`](https://github.com/nothings/stb/blob/master/stb_image.h).
-You probably *do not* want to use this in production code!

-This is a rendering pipeline written fully in software that uses only the CPU for computation.
-It features:
+A **s**oftware **r**endering **p**ipeline using only CPU computation that features:
 - Fully programmable vertex and fragment shaders
 - A small math library with vector and matrix structures to use in shader programming
 - Texture mapping
 - Shader uniforms
 - Affine attribute interpolation

+Highly inspired by OpenGL API and made mostly for learning purposes, this is my first serious project in C (WIP at the moment) and my first project in the field of computer graphics.
+The only dependency is [`stb_image`](https://github.com/nothings/stb/blob/master/stb_image.h).

+You probably *do not* want to use this in production code!
+If you need to, see [this awesome project](https://github.com/rswinkle/PortableGL).

-Read the documentation for `master` branch [here](https://fahlerile.github.io/srp/), or build the documentation yourself (see Building section)
+Read the documentation for `master` branch [here](https://kitrofimov.github.io/srp/), or build the documentation yourself (see [Building](#building))

+## Goals of this project
+- Create a general-purpose rendering library (primary use case: CPU-only devices)
+- Apply the fundamentals of software design patterns to a real-world case
+- Learn basics of computer graphics
+- Learn C programming language thoroughly & acquire experience working with it

+## What I learned from this project so far (a section for my portfolio)
+- Advanced C programming techniques, library design
+- Importance of having a plan & an end goal (this project started as something completely different from what it is now)
+- Git workflow (+ the importance of atomic commits and meaningful commit names)
+- Premature optimization *really* is the root of all evil
+- Importance of writing clean code & adding comments

 ## Building